-I’m always late to the party.
 Would it have been nice of me to share this pork and green chili recipe with you last week?
-You know…before that little football game, otherwise known as the Super Bowl?
+You know before that little football game called the Super Bowl?

-But I’m still getting this whole organization thing down–and let’s face it, chili is appropriate any day of the week.
+Absolutely.
+Let’s face it though, green pork chili is appropriate any day of the week.

 I actually had a really good excuse this time too.
-You see, I got my first Besh Box early last week and I really, really wanted to share it with you guys.
+You see, I got my first Besh Box early last week and I really, really wanted to share it with you.

-It was created by John Besh, the well-known chef and restauranteur from New Orleans, and each box is filled with recipes, tools, specialty ingredients, and cooking inspiration revolving around a monthly theme.
-To be expected, this month’s theme was the big game.
+If you’re unfamiliar, it is a monthly recipe subscription box.
+It was created by John Besh, the well-known chef and restauranteur from New Orleans.
+Each box is filled with recipes, tools, specialty ingredients, and cooking inspiration revolving around a monthly theme.

-So, this weekend, I went to the grocery store (armed with my handy dandy pre-made shopping list–if only someone would always create those for me!) and got the ingredients for this Pork & Green Chili.
-Unlike red chilis, the first step in this recipe involves making the base, which comprises of pureed sautéed onions, tomatillos, garlic, and cumin, cilantro and chicken broth.
+So I went to the grocery store and got the rest of the ingredients for this Green Pork Chili.
+Unlike red chilis, the first step in this recipe involves making the base, which is made from sautéed onions, tomatillos, garlic, and cumin, cilantro and chicken broth.

-Definitely not a week-day friendly recipe, but the long cook time helps make the pork extra tender–and provides the beans with a much better texture.
-Short cook times and chili don’t mix.
+While it isn’t a weekday friendly recipe, the long cook time helps make the pork extra tender and provides the beans with a much better texture.
+Short cook times and great chili don’t mix.

 The resulting chili is creamy and thick, smoky, a little citrusy (from the tomatillos), and has just the right amount of kick.
 The chunks of tender pork and beans throughout make it extra special.
 If you are lucky enough to find Mexican crema and cotija cheese, pile them on top!